stefan-lemmens/SLS-LabVIEW-Options-Updater/README.md

 # SLS-LabVIEW-Options-Updater
-Tool to update the LabVIEW ini file
+A tool to update the LabVIEW ini file from another ini file.
+When the tool runs the user needs to select an input ini file.
+This file should contain all settings that need to be updated.